 Also, all the victims of the MotWs.
 You'd think that being attacked and hurt by a horrible monster (repeatedly, in the case of Naru und Unazuki) would scar them for life; instead they're usually cheerful again ten minutes later.

-Both versions, the only Senshi that displays any anger towards Beryl or Metalia is Minako after regaining her memories, but even when the others do, we don't even see them have a passing through of an ill will.
+Both versions, the only Senshi that displays any anger towards Beryl or Metalia is Minako after regaining her memories of her past life (she being the first to do so), but even when the others do, we don't even see them have a passing through of an ill will.

 Naru sure gets over her first love dying after bleeding out in her arms awfully quick.